Cyfine/cyfine.github.io/content/posts/Maximum Likelyhood Estimation and Maximum A Posteriori.md

 \end{aligned}
 $$
 At line 3 of the above equation, the $p(X)$ is omitted, as doing so does not affect the result.
 The $MAP$ has one extra $\ln(p(\theta))$ term.

+Note, here is an inaccuracy:
+> According to our prior, $p(\theta=0.6)$ will be very small.

+As the $\theta$ follows Gaussian distribution, it is a continuous variable,thus $p(\theta=0.6)$ is meaningless, still, the p.d.f gives smaller value, which aligns its functionality as a "weighting" of MLE.